 Here’s what you need to know:

-Cases have been confirmed in the U.S.
+Cases have been confirmed in Pennsylvania

 - Cover your mouth and nose when you cough or sneeze

-What should you do now?
+What else can you do now?